sswahn/authorizer/README.md

 ## Usage

-Cookie value should be a valid Cognito AccessToken.
+HTTP Cookie value should be a valid Cognito AccessToken.

 ```javascript
 import authorizer from '@sswahn/authorizer'